-- Hardware and limited subscription term, which begins on the date of sale or lease of the vehicle. - Online media player providing access to all 65 SIRIUS music channels over the internet (U.S. customers only).
+- Hardware and limited subscription term, which begins on the date of sale or lease of the vehicle. - Use of online media player providing access to all SIRIUS music channels over the internet using any computer connected to the internet (U.S. customers only).